giampaolo/pyftpdlib/docs/api.rst

   .. method:: close()

-    Stop accepting connections without disconnecting currently connected clients.
+    Stop accepting connections without disconnecting currently connected clients. :meth:`server_forever` loop will automatically stop when there are no more connected clients.

   .. method:: close_all()

-    Tell :meth:`server_forever` loop to stop and wait until it does.
+    Disconnect all clients, tell :meth:`server_forever` loop to stop and wait until it does.
-    Also all connected clients will be closed.

     *Changed in version 1.0.0: 'map' and 'ignore_all' parameters were removed.*